Singac, New Jersey

 Singac (pronounced SING-ack) is an unincorporated community and census-designated place (CDP) located within Little Falls, in Passaic County, in the U.S. state of New Jersey.
-As of the 2010 United States census, the CDP's population was 3,618.
+As of the 2020 census, Singac had a population of 3,602.

-The name Singac is believed to be an interpretation of the Lenape words meaning "backbone of mountain" or that it may originate from the Lenape term schinghacki meaning "flat country" or from schingask meaning "boggy meadow", which alludes to how the area floods after a storm.
+The name Singac is believed to be an interpretation of the Lenape words meaning "backbone of mountain" or that it may originate from the Lenape term schinghacki meaning "flat country" or schingask meaning "boggy meadow", which alludes to how the area floods after a storm.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 0.498 square miles (1.289 km^{2}), including 0.466 square miles (1.207 km^{2}) of land and 0.032 square miles (0.082 km^{2}) of water (6.34%).

 Singac is a neighborhood in the western end of Little Falls.
 It is bounded to the north by the Passaic River.
 New Jersey Route 23, known as the Newark-Pompton Turnpike or Pompton Avenue, runs north-south through the community.